How Well Are Your Elections Run?

 How are Elections Run inYour County?

-The U.S. does not just run one election operation, it runs thousands.
-Election Day is decentralized by design, administered independently by counties and towns around the country.
+The U.S. does not run just one election operation, it runs thousands.
+Elections are decentralized by design, administered independently by counties and towns around the country.
 While that prevents any one person or group from controlling the outcome, it also makes it hard to keep track of how well elections actually work.

 One way to predict how the 2018 election will run is to look at how things went in 2016.
 The federal government sends a survey to local election officials after every election to get a clearer picture of voters and the voting experience.

 So, how did your county do in the last presidential election?